asim63/lab_work/dsa/README.md

-# DSA-LAB
+# Numerical_Method
-This repo contains the problems we performed on the lab of DSA
+This repo contains the problems we coded on the lab of Numerical Methods